tjr214/obsidian-ai-helper/temp.md

 # 1. What's the main purpose of this plugin?

 This plugin is a set of interrelated AI features that assist the user in a variety of ways.
 The main interface is as an Obsidian View that fits in the right-side panel.
 This view contains a tab bar where the user can switch between multiple different concurrent conversations.
 Each chat session can also be popped out into a separate floating window.
-Each chat session can be in one of 5 modes: "General Chat", "Time Capsule", "Research", or "Youtube Summary", "Transcription".
+As there are multiple tabs, we can thus also have multiple floating windows open at once.
+Each chat session can be in one of 5 modes: "General Chat", "Time Capsule", "Research", "Youtube Summary", or "Transcription".

 Within each chat tab, the "chatbot" (agentic AI assistant) has the following capabilities: